 Click on the "join for free" button in the upper right corner of their website.
 Follow the instructions, and you are done!
 TradingView has successfully granted you a free account.

 You can access the following features with your free account:

 - 3 indicators per chart.

-TradingView offers 4 types of accounts (listed in order of cost):
+TradingView offers four types of accounts, listed in alphabetical order by cost.

 - Free account.

 - Pro account.